folio-org/okapi/doc/security.md

-Obviously we will need different authentication mechanisms, from SAML, OAuth, and LDAP, to regular usernames and passwords, down to IP authentication, and even some pseudo-authentication that just says that this an unidentified member of the general public, using a site that is open for such.
+Obviously we will need different authentication mechanisms, from SAML, OAuth, and LDAP, to regular usernames and passwords, down to IP authentication, and even some pseudo-authentication that just says that this is an unidentified member of the general public.

 As far Okapi is concerned, there should be (at least) one authentication module enabled for each tenant.
 The user's first request should be to /login, which gets routed to the right authentication module.
 It will get some parameters, for example tenant, username, and password.
-It will verify these, talking to what ever back end is proper.
-When it is satisfied, it will generate the JWT token, either by itself, or possibly by invoking the authorization module, which is the module really concerned with these tokens.
+It will verify these, talking to what ever backend is proper.
+When it is satisfied, it will generate a JWT token, either by itself, or possibly by invoking the authorization module, which is the module really concerned with these tokens.
 In any case, a token is returned to the client.
 The token will always contain the userid, and the